Fernando (footballer, born 1987)

-Fernando Francisco Reges (born 25 July 1987), known simply as Fernando (/pt-BR/), is a Brazilian professional footballer who last played as a defensive midfielder for Internacional.
+Fernando Francisco Reges (born 25 July 1987), known simply as Fernando (/pt-BR/), is a Brazilian former professional footballer who played as a defensive midfielder.

 He spent the longest spell of his career with Porto after signing in 2007, going on to appear in 237 competitive matches and win 12 major titles, including four Primeira Liga championships and the 2011 Europa League.
-He also played professionally in England, Turkey and Spain, winning the domestic league twice with Galatasaray, the 2016 League Cup with Manchester City and the 2020 and 2023 Europa Leagues with Sevilla.
+He also played in England, Turkey and Spain, winning the domestic league twice with Galatasaray, the 2016 League Cup with Manchester City and the 2020 and 2023 Europa Leagues with Sevilla.

 Fernando represented Brazil at under-20 level.